aut0maticjack/lazyweb/Boot-to-DOSBox.md

 Use UNetbootin to put the Ubuntu Mini Remix image onto the USB drive.
 Give up to 4000 MiB persistent space.

+See the [note](#note-about-usb-drive-size) below to understand why you can't add more space than that.

 ## Network

 Plug Ethernet in before boot.